A photographer for everyone but which one is right for you.

 What are you paying for with a more expensive photographer?

 At the lower end of the price scale, the photographers are more likely to be either photography students, weekend opportunists, that is, they are not full time wedding photographers but they do photography for a bit of extra cash, or they may be new wedding photographers starting out.
-It is also more likely that what you will get is a disc of photos with minimal if any editing carried out.
+It is also more likely that what you will get is either a link to download your photos or a USB of photos with minimal if any editing carried out.
 It is great that there are these low budget options available because everyone should have a wedding photographer and if you are not particularly interested in the final result then a low budget option may be perfect for you.
-However it can be a gamble and when you get your photos afterwards you may be disappointed.
+However it can be a gamble (you may be lucky or not) and when you get your photos afterwards you may or may not be disappointed.

 I saw a horror story unfolding at a wedding at which I was a guest recently, the couple wanted me as a guest rather than working at their wedding which meant that I was able to relax and enjoy the day.
 Although I did suggest a few photographers to the couple they found one themselves.
-I watched the photographer, who was not really dressed appropriately for a wedding, as she photographed the ceremony she was constantly changing position much to the annoyance of the priest conducting the ceremony.
-By doing this she was also wandering into the videographers shots.
-The videographer was a professional who knew what he was doing although I could see he was getting really frustrated with her antics.
-At the reception venue the photographer posed the bride and groom and the bridal party with direct sunlight in their faces meaning that everyone was squinting in the photos.
+I watched the photographer, who was not really dressed appropriately for a wedding with ripped jeans, runners and a tee shirt, as she photographed the ceremony she was constantly changing position much to the annoyance of the priest conducting the ceremony.
+By doing this she was also wandering into the videographer’s shots.
+The videographer was a professional who knew what he was doing and I could see he was getting really frustrated with her antics.
+At the reception venue in the gardens the photographer posed the bride and groom and the bridal party with direct sunlight in their faces meaning that everyone was squinting in the photos.
 She did not have appropriate lenses for group and close up shots and from what I could see had no backup equipment in case of an emergency.
 Although she was supposed to capture the day until the first dance she was nowhere to be seen during the speeches (much to the delight of the videographer).
 Her one battery for her camera died before the first dance so that was missed also.
-That wedding was four months ago and the couple are still waiting to see their photos.
+That wedding was six months ago and the couple are still waiting to see their photos.
 As I said before, couples who value top class photography for their wedding will be prepared to pay for it, those who don’t won’t pay more than they feel they absolutely have to.

 I’m telling you of this experience because I would not like anyone else to have the same experience.
 Every couple has an overall budget for their wedding and they decide how to divide it up.
 For some couples it’s all about the venue or the entertainment or extras such as chocolate fountains or exotic candy carts etc. and while this may impress your guests on the day it’s the photographs that you will have long afterwards and if you have any interest in having a selection of stunning photos you will want the best you can get without breaking the bank.
 If they are of poor quality or do not tell the real story of your magical day or capture all the details and you may come to regret your decision to go down the bargain basement road .